4 Grilling Myths That Aren’t True

 5. Wait, What About the Rest?

 Still waiting for those answers about meat thermometers, cooking spray, BTUs, and how many times to turn a steak?
 So here it is: Don’t skip the thermometer but skip the cooking spray.
 Just say no to BTUs and focus on max temperature instead.
 And folks, for the benefit of everyone, if you want to turn that steak more than once, you do that.
-As long as you evenly cook on both sides, you can do what makes you feel good.
+You can do what makes you feel good as long as you cook evenly on both sides.